RaghavendraGaleppa/NovelDownloader/README.md

 #### Validation Checks
 1. **API Key Verification**: Ensures your API key is set and not empty
 2. **Provider Configuration**: Validates the specified API provider exists and is configured
-3. **Connectivity Test**: Performs a simple API call to verify the service is accessible
+3. **Connectivity Test**: Performs a simple test call to verify the service is accessible
 4. **Clear Error Messages**: Provides specific guidance on how to fix configuration issues

 #### Common Validation Errors